 One study showed that regularly sitting for six or more hours in a row increased subjects' risk of dying from cancer or heart disease, even if they exercised regularly, ate well and maintained a healthy weight.

 Your health, then, might depend not only on whether you exercise but also on what you do when you’re not exercising.

-"Our bodies need to move at least every hour," Baeza says.
+"Our bodies need to move at least every hour," Graham says.
 "So if you sit at work all day, try to get up walk for a few minutes or even stretch and fidget around.
 And when you get home, don't just sit down in front of the TV."

 Frequent breaks during your workday can also help protect your eyes.

-"It's not just sitting, but sitting in front of a computer for hours at a time that can be harmful," Baeza says.
+"It's not just sitting, but sitting in front of a computer for hours at a time that can be harmful," Graham says.
 "Your eyes get tired staring at a screen too long.
 You might have muscle strain, irritation or dryness in your eyes."